Deck building topics for durable deck construction:

 Deck Permits and setbacks:

-Deck Foundations, our top tips:
+Deck Foundations, our top tips for durability:

 All of this can be done by an ambitious DIYer; you can either dig a wide hole with a shovel, or rent a gas powered or hand posthole digger.
 Find out the recommended local depth to get below the frost line and start digging.
 Drop a Sonotube (cardboard form) in the hole, level it, back fill it, and start mixing concrete.